-Where the a mock-up or specimen of the sample(s) presentation of the herbal medicine at the time of initial application are present, it should be included in the Module 1.5 and should include one or more mock-ups of the outer packaging and of the immediate packaging of the product.

-For product with multiple strengths and/or pack sizes, one representative specimen or mock-up for each will be sufficient.
+If the product applicant has a specimen or mockup of the sample(s) presentation of the medicine available at the time of initial application, it should be included in Module1.5.2.
+If there are multiple strengths and/or pack sizes, one representative specimen or mockup for each will be sufficient.
 If batch number and expiry date are to be printed on the label during packaging, a statement to this effect should accompany the labels.
-In case mock-ups or specimens are not available at the time of initial application, a text version may be submitted, however, mock-ups or specimens must be submitted to the Authority during the evaluation process and prior to finalization of the application.
+If mockups or specimens are not available at the time of initial application, a text version may be submitted, however, mockups or specimens must be submitted to the TMDA, during the evaluation process and prior to finalization of the application.